squirrellyjs/squirrelly/README.md

 **Summary**

 Squirrelly is a modern, configurable, and blazing fast template engine implemented in JavaScript.
-It works out of the box with ExpressJS and weighs only **2.6KB gzipped**.
+It works out of the box with ExpressJS and the **full version** weighs only **~2.2KB gzipped**.

 Notice: Squirrelly Version 8 is coming out soon!
 [Learn More](#version-8)